Overview

 • It cultivates essential academic skills – such as analytical and reflexive thinking, clear and persuasive communication and well-rounded judgement – that are of high relevance for the student’s professional, civic and personal life.

-The tradition of a liberal education is best known and most wide-spread in the USA, in particular, though not only, at so called “Liberal Arts Colleges”.
-In Europe, programs of this kind have started to emerge in the late 1990s, with the various University Colleges in the Netherlands being probably the most well-known examples.
-While there are important differences between programs and Colleges, there is enough common ground that justifies speaking of such an approach.
+The tradition of a liberal education is best known and most wide-spread in the USA, in particular at so called “Liberal Arts Colleges.”
+In Europe, programmes of this kind have started to emerge in the late 1990s, with the various University Colleges in the Netherlands being the most well-known examples.
+While there are some common features shared by liberal arts programmes, such as ensuring a breadth and depth of knowledge, there are also some important differences between them.
+For instance, Studium Individuale is unique in the openness and flexibility of its study programme, requiring only 7 Core Modules and leaving the rest of the students’ study paths up to them.
+It is not required to fulfil a certain amount of credit points in specific study subjects.

 What is the profile of the Studium Individuale?

-Within the broad family of a Liberal Education, the Studium Individuale places particular emphasis on the freedom and responsibility of each student to design a personal course of study.
+Within the broad family of a liberal education, Studium Individuale places particular emphasis on the freedom and responsibility of each student to design a personal course of study.
 About two-thirds of your individual curriculum is determined by yourself, with the support of academic advisors and fellow students.
-At the same time, the academic engagement with questions and problems of our contemporary world is a key feature of the Studium Individuale.
-For both reasons, we consider it a contemporary Liberal Education.
+At the same time, the academic engagement with questions and problems of our contemporary world is a key feature of Studium Individuale.
+For both reasons, we consider it a contemporary liberal education.

 personal – engaging – challenging

-How does the Studium Individuale relate to other parts of Leuphana University of Lüneburg?
+How does Studium Individuale relate to other parts of Leuphana University of Lüneburg?

 Mission statement of Leuphana University of Lüneburg

-As a B.A. program and Leuphana Major, the Studium Individuale is embedded in the Leuphana College.
-Within the Leuphana College, undergraduate students from all different Majors begin their studies with the Leuphana Semester and the Complementary Studies program.
-As a student of the Studium Individuale, you share these elements of the Leuphana Bachelor with all other Bachelor students.
-If this approach to education is attractive to you, but you would prefer to study a specific combination of a given Major and Minor offered at Leuphana University, we encourage you to do so.
+As a Bachelor programme and Leuphana major, Studium Individuale is embedded in the Leuphana College.
+Within the Leuphana College, undergraduate students from all different majors begin their studies with the Leuphana Semester, a set of three modules all students take in their first semester in mixed groups.
+As a student of Studium Individuale, you share these elements of the Leuphana Bachelor with all other Bachelor students.
+If the general approach of liberal education appeals to you, but you have a specific discipline in mind (Economics, Politics, Cultural Studies, etc.) you may want to explore the other major available at Leuphana.

-You should be interested in different themes and questions and be open to engage with things that will be new to you, and that might not even speak to you at first sight.
-You should care for your learning, both individually and with others, and you should seek out rather than avoid demanding work.
+Prospective students should be interested in different themes and questions and be open to engage with things that will be new, and that might not even appeal at first sight.
+They should also care about learning, both individually and with others, and seek out rather than avoid challenging work.

-You should be prepared to lead your studies in a responsible and mature way, thinking about your choices and explaining them to others.
-You should also be willing to put your existing ways of thought and opinions under scrutiny and into question, to attempt to take on different, unfamiliar points of view and thereby to transform yourself as a thinker and as a person.
+Prospective students should also be prepared to lead their studies in a responsible and mature way, with frequent reflecting about their decisions.
+Interested students should be willing to put their existing ways of thought and opinions under scrutiny and into question, to attempt to take on different, unfamiliar points-of-view and to take responsibility for their actions and choices.

-Overall, a combination of a strong interest in intellectually challenging work and a serious concern for some of the actual questions and challenges that we face in the contemporary world are important preconditions for thriving within the Studium Individuale.
+Overall, a combination of a strong interest in intellectually challenging work and a serious concern for some of the actual questions and challenges that we face in the contemporary world are important preconditions for flourishing in Studium Individuale.

 Curriculum and Teaching Method